ropensci/rix/README.md

 which snapshots package versions, `{rix}` provides an entire ecosystem snapshot, including system-level dependencies.

+*Important sidenote: as it so happened, there is currently a bug in the released CRAN version that we thought we had solved, which we did, but only partially.
+When running `rix::rix()` two files should be generated: a `default.nix` and an `.Rprofile` for your project.
+It turns out that this file can be empty.
+If it is, run `rix::rix_init(rprofile_action = "overwrite")` to generate a proper `.Rprofile`.
+This is important, especially on Mac or if you have a system-wide library of packages!
+We will submit a fix asap.*

 While Nix has a steep learning curve, `{rix}`

 1.  simplifies creating Nix expressions, which define reproducible